A streak of gray and a cheerful "Hi!"

 - Take Over the World: Many of Fearless Leader and Boris' plans.

-- Take That: Way too many to list.
+- Take That!: Way too many to list.
 Basically if it was popular in the early 1960s, the moose and squirrel took a jab at it.
+The IDW comics revived that tradition with things like describing eBay as "the way everyone gets rid of junk that doesn't work".

 - Theme Tune Cameo: The fanfare from the very beginning of the opening is featured at the start of a Fractured Fairy Tales segment that parodied The Princess and the Pea.